McKay Christensen

-McKay Andrew Christensen (born August 14, 1975) is a former Major League Baseball outfielder.
+McKay Andrew Christensen (born August 14, 1975) is an American former Major League Baseball outfielder.

 Christensen played for three different ballclubs during his career: the Chicago White Sox (1999–2001), Los Angeles Dodgers (2001), and New York Mets (2002).
 He made his Major League Baseball debut on April 6, 1999.
-Christensen last played in a Major League game on April 7, 2002 and is now retired and working as a real estate developer.
+Christensen last played in a Major League game on April 7, 2002, and is now retired and working as a real estate developer.

 Christensen is a member of the Church of Jesus Christ of Latter-day Saints, and reportedly passed up a million-dollar signing bonus in order to serve a mission in Japan.
 Christensen was originally drafted by the California Angels and was traded to the White Sox while in Japan as a missionary.

 Personal life

 Christensen's parents are Stephen LaMar Christensen (b.
-1949 in Provo, Utah) and Victoria Ann "Vicki" (nee Swan) Christensen (b.
+1949 in Provo, Utah) and Victoria Ann "Vicki" (née Swan) Christensen (b.
 1948 in Los Angeles County, California).
 His uncle is Utah politician F. LaVar Christensen, and his 3rd great-grandfather is Nathaniel H. Felt, a member of the first Utah State Legislature.